neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-enablement.md

 ## User Experience

 Unlike the escrow remediation policy, this one is visible to the user.
-Addigy's FileVault Device Setting uses **deferred enablement**: FileVault does not begin encrypting immediately after the profile is installed.
+Addigy's FileVault Device Setting uses **deferred enablement**.
+FileVault does not begin encrypting immediately after the profile is installed.
 Instead, encryption is triggered the next time a Secure Token user performs a full logout and login.